lief-project/LIEF/doc/sphinx/tutorials/13_pe_authenticode.rst

 Verifying the Signature
 ~~~~~~~~~~~~~~~~~~~~~~~

-Besides the fact that LIEF can parse PE's authenticode signature, LIEF can also verify the integrity of the authentihash
+In addition to parsing Authenticode signatures, LIEF can also verify the
-thanks to the method: :meth:`lief.PE.Binary.verify_signature` which outputs :attr:`lief.PE.Signature.VERIFICATION_FLAGS.OK`
+integrity of the authentihash using the
+|lief-pe-binary-verify_signature| method.
+This method returns
-if the signature is valid or another enum (see: :attr:`lief.PE.Signature.VERIFICATION_FLAGS`) when it is invalid:
+:attr:`lief.PE.Signature.VERIFICATION_FLAGS.OK` if the signature is valid, or
+another enum value if it is invalid (see:
+:attr:`lief.PE.Signature.VERIFICATION_FLAGS`):

 .. code-block:: python

    pe = lief.parse("avast_free_antivirus_setup_online.exe")
    print(pe.verify_signature()) # lief.PE.Signature.VERIFICATION_FLAGS.OK

-We can also verify a PE binary with a **detached signature** by providing a :class:`signature <lief.PE.Signature>`
+You can also verify a PE binary with a **detached signature** by providing a
-object to :meth:`~lief.PE.Binary.verify_signature`:
+:class:`signature <lief.PE.Signature>` object to
+:meth:`~lief.PE.Binary.verify_signature`:

 .. code-block:: python
    :emphasize-lines: 3,4